Health insurance status quo

 But it's not just occupational health risk inquiries that can be processed by health insurers' AI.
 Personal data, medical histories, hospital and medical bills can be quickly analyzed and prepared for further human processing by AI and without human labor.
 Post-processing times and errors are reduced, saving everyone involved a lot of time, money and effort.
 Components of BU competence define to 30% from workflow management, standardization of processes, cover letters and questionnaires .

-Artificial intelligence offers health insurers promising opportunities in health assessments.
-Thanks to artificially intelligent and automated processes, AI helps to identify individual risks and sort the acquired pre-existing conditions from the occupational disability inquiries into the non-critical 75% and the critical 25%.
-This subsequently facilitates the manual processing of the critical 25% by humans.
-Ultimately, decisions can be made more easily on the basis of reliable information, processes can be accelerated and process deviations in risk assessment can be reduced.
+AI offers opportunities in health assessment.
+Thanks to artificially intelligent and automated processes, AI helps to identify individual risks and sort the acquired pre-existing conditions from the BU inquiries into the non-critical 75% and the critical 25%.
+This subsequently facilitates manual further processing of the critical 25% by humans.
+Ultimately, decisions can be made more easily on resilient information, processes can be accelerated, and process deviations in risk assessment can be reduced.